Coronavirus: Pfizer, BioNTech apply for EU approval of vaccine | DW | 01.12.2020

 Read more: When will we have a COVID-19 vaccine?

+The Amsterdam-based EMA said that, if the data sufficed, it would complete an assessment of the BioNTech-Pfizer vaccine by December 29 at the latest, and of the Moderna vaccine by January 12.

-While Moderna's vaccine can be kept in long-term storage at minus 20 degrees Celsius (minus four degrees Fahrenheit), Pfizer's vaccine must be kept at minus 70 degrees Celsius.
+While Moderna's drug can be kept in long-term storage at minus 20 degrees Celsius (minus four degrees Fahrenheit), Pfizer's must be kept at minus 70 degrees Celsius.

 Meanwhile, German Health Minister Jens Spahn said the government was aiming to have the first at-risk people vaccinated against the coronavirus in January.